EsauPR/CIMAT-Numerical-Methods/homeworks/19. Rayleigh Method/README.md

-# Find the max element into a matrix
+# Eigen Solver with Rayleigh Method

 ## Task

-Implementation to find the maximun element into a matrix
+Implementation to find the eigen values and eigen vector using the Rayleigh Method.

 ## Compilation